Blocks

 1. Partial Views (Fast Rendering)

 Partial views are the most efficient method for blocks that require no substantial server-side logic beyond property access.
+The CMS resolves the view automatically by convention:

 -